audy/dos-and-donts/readme.md

 # dos and donts

-Scrape the Dos and Don'ts from Vice Magazine
+Scrape the DOs and DONTs from VICE

 ---